teJab-2610/garden_companion/README.md

 ##Features

-The following are the features in our app.
+The following are the features of our app.
 They are discussed in detail later in this document.

-1. **Sign-in page**: The sign in page has 3 options, to login (for existing users), to register a new account (for new users) and Google sign-in.
+1. **Sign-in page**: The sign-in page has three options: to login (for existing users), to register a new account (for new users), and to Google sign-in.
 2. **Home Page**: Once logged in, The user is directed to the home page.
-As per the app flow user can navigate from here to any feature of the app.
+Users can navigate from here to any app feature per the app flow.
 3. **Plant Search**: The plant searcher feature can be used to search for any plants among a database of over 10,000 plants!
-You just need to enter the common/scientific name of the plant and it will show the best suggestions. further details can be expanded by clicking upon one suggestion.
+You need to enter the common/scientific name of the plant, and it will show the best suggestions. further details can be expanded by clicking upon one suggestion.
-4. **User Search**: search your gardening friends my just entering their email-id!
-A valid email will open the profile page where you can see their recent posts and follow them.
+4. **User Search**: Search your gardening friends by entering their email-id!
+A valid email will open the profile page where you can see and follow their recent posts.
 5. **Plant Id**: Search any plant by just their photo! upload using camera or gallery.
 Suggestion will contain probability with highest probability at top.
 Users can click on any suggestion to get more details.
 They can also get info about care guides and FAQs!
 6. **Posts**: Users will see the posts from accounts they follow.
 They can also create posts by uploading images or just plain text!
 7. **Offerings**: Users can put up their produce for exchange on the offerings page, here other users can view and finalize deals.